Code |

 Syllabus |

-The historical trajectory of fashion and its codes of communication; Fashion functions and their influence on social changes: The symbolic value of clothing; Fashion and individualism on the threshold of the 21st century; Communicating fashion: Basic fashion product display tools; National and international promotion and dissemination platforms; Author's fashion design; high fashion; Brands and how they reinvent themselves vis-à-vis the consumer; Pop culture and fashion; Subcultures and fashion; Mass consumption and niche consumption
+The historical trajectory of fashion and its codes of communication; The functions of fashion and its influence on social change: The symbolic value of clothing; Fashion and individualism at the dawn of the 21st century; Communicating fashion: Basic tools for showcasing fashion products; National and international promotion and advertising platforms; Designer fashion; haute couture; Brands and how they reinvent themselves in the eyes of consumers; Pop culture and fashion; Subcultures and fashion; Mass consumption and niche consumption.

 |